Rincoe Manto kit review

 The coils’ performance for flavor and vapor is fairly good, and they haven’t spit, leaked or gurgled.
-But the airflow is a bit restrictive and it can be loud and turbulent, especially when starting to close the three airflow slots.
+The airflow is fairly open, but it can be loud and turbulent, especially when starting to close the three airflow slots.
 Luckily, the coils perform best in the upper range of the recommended wattage — which is better for an open airflow.

 Each coil head has the same four elongated hexagonal wick ports, but they’re too small.
 They don’t wick as well as they should.
 If you chain vape them at their higher recommended wattages, you will get some bad hits.
 I was able to vape both coils all the way up to 100 watts, but the wicking can’t keep up fast enough to stay that high.
 Fortunately, being Baby Beast compatible opens up the options for a lot more coils to use.

 - Almost an instant fire on the Manto